BuckWoody/PresentationsAndBlogs/SQLtoPostgres/00_-_Pre-Requisites.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/textbubble.png"> <h2>00 – Pre-Requisites</h2>

 The **PostgreSQL for the SQL Server Database Professional** workshop is taught using the components listed below.
 You should install and configure each section *before* attending the workshop — there will not be time to complete setup during class.
+Note that in this pre-requisite, and in the entire course, you will switch between using various grpahical clients and also various command-line tools.
+This is inefficient, but will help you get familiarized with multiple tools.

 *All examples in this workshop use Microsoft Windows as the base operating system.
 PostgreSQL runs natively on Windows, Linux, and macOS; the hands-on exercises will work on any platform, but screenshots and path examples reference Windows.*